 Automated testing doesn't replace the need for people with context who approve new work, but it does reduce the risk of introducing errors or vulnerabilities.
 It can make sure certain bugs are not reintroduced, catch common security vulnerabilities, and accessibility errors.

-Slide showing a launch prep automated testing and deployment pipeline, including: 1.
-PR Review, 2.
+Launch prep automated testing and deployment pipeline, including: 1.
+Pull request review, 2.
 Release QA, and 3.
 Production release

 Step one, PR review: